barbosayyy/Sandbox/README.md

 ### Developing in VS Code (Windows)

-1. Set cmake.generator extension setting to "Ninja"
+It's recommended that you at least install the clangd and CMake extensions.
+Also set the Clang x86-64-pc-windows-msvc as the CMake build kit and cmake.generator extension setting to "Ninja".
+The BUILD_EDITOR and BUILD_GAME flags may be toggled using the `Set Build` task.